South Florida's Seminole Casinos, Calder Casino To Open Friday

-HOLLYWOOD (CBSMiami) – Gamblers will once again be calling on Lady Luck when five of South Florida’s popular casinos open their doors on Friday.
+HOLLYWOOD (CBSMiami) – Gamblers will once again be calling on Lady Luck when many of South Florida’s popular casinos Re-open their doors on Friday.

 The Big Easy in Hallandale Beach will open at 10 a.m.